gioblu/PJON/src/strategies/AnalogSampling/README.md

 ![AnalogSampling PJDLS good LED](images/AnalogSampling_PJDLS_Good_LED.jpg)

-To minimize other potential issues while experimenting:
-- Always minimize wiring length.
-- Depending on the power supply voltage, LEDs could be overpowered, add a current limiting resistor if required.
-- Oscilloscope's probe acting as a pull down resistor influences results and the required pull down resistor's value.
-- It is necessary to add a pull-down resistor 75K-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and externally induced interference.
+It is necessary to add a pull-down resistor 75K-5MΩ connecting the A0 pin with ground to reduce the LED capacitance, reduce bit transition slopes and externally induced interference.

-The obtained performance is affected by resolution, sensitivity, transmission power and signal-to-noise ratio or SNR.

 `AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. micro-robot swarm, DIY remote, optic fiber), medium range using light sources (i.e. cars transmitting data through front and backlights) or long range laser communication (i.e. data between ground and LEO).

-The picture shows a bidirectional exchange where both packet and acknowledgment are clearly visible:
+The picture below shows a bidirectional exchange where both packet and acknowledgment are clearly visible:

 ![AnalogSampling PJDLS bidirectional exchange](images/AnalogSampling_PJDLS_LED_Transceiver.jpg)